CUBRID/cubrid-manual/ko/sql/schema/table.rst

 	  NULL                            2  '222-2222'
 	  NULL                            3  '333-3333'

-	--column alias in the select statement should be used in the column definition CREATE TABLE new_tbl4
+	-- column alias in the select statement should be used in the column definition CREATE TABLE new_tbl4 (
+	  id1 INT,
+	  id2 INT
-	(id1 int, id2 int)AS SELECT t1.id id1, t2.id id2 FROM new_tbl1 t1, new_tbl2 t2;
+	) AS SELECT t1.id id1, t2.id id2 FROM new_tbl1 t1, new_tbl2 t2;

 	SELECT * FROM new_tbl4;

 	  id1          id2
 	==========================
 		1            1
 		1            2
 		1            3
 		2            1
 		2            2
 		2            3
 		3            1
 		3            2
 		3            3

-	--REPLACE is used on the UNIQUE column
+	-- REPLACE is used on the UNIQUE column
-	CREATE TABLE new_tbl5(id1 int UNIQUE) REPLACE AS SELECT * FROM new_tbl4;
+	CREATE TABLE new_tbl5 (id1 int UNIQUE) REPLACE AS SELECT * FROM new_tbl4;

 	SELECT * FROM new_tbl5;

 	  id1          id2
 	==========================
 		1            3
 		2            3
 		3            3

 ALTER TABLE